-There is a term in the world of movies which designates a film as a sleeper.
+There is a term in the world of movies that designates a film as a sleeper.
 This is not to say that the movie will induce sleep in the audience.
 Quite the contrary it is one that winds up being a pleasant surprise to critics, audiences and most importantly in some ways, the studio.
-Such a movie starts small with humble expectations but begins to pick up speed and popularity often due to word of mouth.
-A sleeper film frequently becomes a cult classic; a movie that retains a loyal core audience throughout the years.
+Such a movie starts out small with humble expectations but begins to pick up speed and popularity often due to word of mouth.
+A sleeper film frequently becomes a cult classic, a movie that retains a loyal core audience throughout the years.
 Very rarely a film like this will migrate over the line of cult and become a true cinematic classic.
-Such a film is ‘Animal House’.
+Such a film is ‘Animal House.’
 Back in 1978 when it was released most people didn’t give much of a thought to a gross, crass flick about out of control fraternity guys.
 It was made with a tiny budget even by the standards of the late seventies, about $2.7 million.
 To the delight of studio executives and investors it would have a cash return over $141 million.
 Just do the math and wish you have a property like that in your retirement portfolio.
 ‘Animal House’ is rude, crude and socially unacceptable.
 It is full of gross often scatological humor that causes more than a very groan along with the many, many laughs.
-Now, an ‘R’ rated comedy with such attributes is common place but this is the grandfather of them all.
+Now, an ‘R’ rated comedy with such attributes is commonplace but this is the grandfather of them all.
 There would not be movies like ‘America Pie’ without this one blazing the way.
 For most looking back at this film set it as one of the funniest movies ever made.
 As is the case with many ‘best of the genre’ movies this one broke new ground yet has remained as fresh today as it did thirty years ago.
-No one had ever seen a movie like this before and it is very doubtful that despite the many contenders to its throne, any will replace it.
+No one had ever seen a movie like this before and it is very doubtful that despite the many contenders to its throne, and will replace it.
 To honor its thirtieth anniversary Universal Studios has re-released it in a fresh DVD edition.
 If you have never seen this film the question has to be raised ‘where have you been all your life?’

 Posted 10/12/08 Posted 07/29/2019